deividas-strole/bouncing-ball-threejs/README.md

 A shiny ball continuously bounces around the inside of a glass-like cube, reacting to gravity and walls with realistic reflections and shadows.
 The scene includes dynamic lighting, camera orbit controls, and a clean, modern aesthetic — all running smoothly in the browser.

-Built by Deividas Strole to explore Three.js scene setup, object animation, and simple collision detection.
+Built by Deividas Strole to explore Three.js scene setup, object animation, and simple collision detection

 ✨ Key Features: